lalit-verma/agentic-system-design/agentic-systems-architect/README.md

 ## Installation

+For the full course overview and learning path, see the [course README](../README.md).

 The installer is target-directory based so it can work with any tool that expects skills as folders on disk.